 The 1.4-liter four-banger is standard on LTZ models and optional on most other trim levels.

 Trim level breakdown

 The trim levels start with the base LS, followed by the LT, the upmarket LTZ and the sporty RS.

 The LS comes standard with the 1.8-liter engine and a five-speed manual transmission, along with 15-inch alloy wheels, OnStar with six months of free turn-by-turn navigation, air conditioning, power locks, keyless entry, Bluetooth connectivity and a tilt and telescoping multi-function three-spoke steering wheel.

-Buyers who opt for the LT trim gain a CD/MP3 player linked to six speakers, SiriusXM satellite radio, power windows with one-touch auto up/down on the driver side, premium cloth trim, rear floor mats, power-adjustable mirrors and a rear-view camera.
+Buyers who opt for the LT trim gain Chevrolet's MyLink infotainment system, SiriusXM satellite radio, power windows with one-touch auto up/down on the driver side, premium cloth trim, rear floor mats, power-adjustable mirrors and a rear-view camera.
 16-inch alloy wheels help give the car a more premium look, and cars equipped with an automatic transmission come with a remote start.

 In addition to a fuel-efficient 1.4-liter engine, the range-topping Sonic RS features a stiffened and lowered suspension, rear disc brakes (other Sonics get rear drum brakes) and more closely-spaced manual transmission gear ratios.
 Sonic RS models fitted with the six-speed automatic benefit from a shorter final-drive ratio.

 Outside, the RS is distinguishable thanks to a unique grille, an aerodynamic body kit and model-specific five-spoke 17-inch wheels.
 Around back, a spoiler and bright exhaust tip complete the look.

 Interior upgrades include a flat-bottomed steering wheel, aluminum pedals and leather front seats with suede microfiber inserts and red RS accents.